Paul566/coauthorGraph/README.md

 Maximal Erdos number (the maximal distance from Paul Erdos to some other node): 11

 ### Properties connected to the spectrum of the graph
-In this section, I focus on the spectrum of the Laplace matrix of the graph.
-Eigen and Spectra packages are used.
+In this section, I focus on the spectrum of the [normalized Laplacian matrix](https://en.wikipedia.org/wiki/Laplacian_matrix#Symmetric_normalized_Laplacian) of the graph.
+I used Eigen and Spectra packages to compute the eigenvalues and the eigenvectors. <br />
-It is known that all eigenvalues of the Laplace matrix of a graph are non-negative and there is a zero eigenvalue that corresponds to (1, 1, 1, ...
-1) eigenvector.
+It is known that all eigenvalues of the normalized Laplacian matrix of a graph are non-negative and there is a zero eigenvalue that corresponds to (sqrt(d<sub>1</sub>), sqrt(d<sub>2</sub>), ... sqrt(d<sub>n</sub>)) eigenvector, where d<sub>i</sub> are the degrees of the vertices.
 If the graph is connected (which is our case), all other eigenvalues are positive.
 Unfortunately, computing all the eigenvalues of a given matrix NxN costs
 N<sup>3</sup> operations, which is far too long in our case, so I only compute the spectral gap of the graph, which is the difference between the first and the second eigenvalues (equals to the second eigenvalue itself since the first one is zero).
-The first and the second computed eigenvalues are -0.0002 and 0.0101.
+The first and the second computed eigenvalues are 6.4e-15 and 0.00394756475392.
 The first value is meant to be exactly zero, but it differs a bit due to a numerical error.
-So the spectral gap equals to 0.0101. <br />
+So the spectral gap equals to 0.00394756475392. <br />
-Next, I try to estimate the Cheeger constant h, which measures the 'bottleneckedness' of the graph.
+Next, I try to estimate the Cheeger constant h, which measures the 'bottleneckedness' of the graph (defined, for example, [here](https://orion.math.iastate.edu/butler/PDF/spectra_lecture_3.pdf)).
 In our case, a small Cheeger constant would mean the presence of two large poorly connected communities.
 Determining the Cheeger constant exactly is an NP-hard problem, so perhaps no one will ever find the exact value of the Cheeger constant for the Google Scholar co-authorship graph.
 But we can set some boundaries for h.
 First, using Cheeger's inequality <br />
 <img src="https://latex.codecogs.com/gif.latex?\frac{\lambda_2}{2}\leq&space;h\leq\sqrt{2\lambda_2}" /> <br />
-we have h between 0.0051 and 0.142.
+we have 0.00197 < h < 0.0889. <br />
+Next, I try to set a better upper limit for h by getting a decently sparse cut of the graph.
+I use spectral partitioning (described, for example, [here](https://people.orie.cornell.edu/dpw/orie6334/Fall2016/lecture7.pdf)) since I already have the second eigenvector of the normalized Laplacian matrix.
+The least conductance found with spectral partitioning is 0.2237, so h < 0.2237.
+This upper estimate is weaker than what we had with Cheeger inequality, so the spectral partitioning hasn't provided us with a better estimation of the Cheeger constant.